Location: Bowling Green Bay National Park, North Queensland, Australia

 On the second day, you need to retrace the 15 km to Alva beachfront.
 No doubt the experience of this coastal wilderness will long be remembered.

 WHAT TO TAKE

 - Tent or bivvy or sleep under the stars!

 - Food and snacks for the days (1 x breakfast, 2 x lunch, 1 x dinner)

 - 2 x 3 litres of water carrying capacity minimum.
-Recommended 4 liters of water per day.
-The only thing worse than carrying water, is running out of water.
+Recommended 4 litres of water per day.
+The only thing worse than carrying water is running out of water.

 - First Aid Kit & PLB

 - Tarp for shade (optional)